Emrecig/ExchangeRate/README.md

-📊 ExchangeRate
+## 📊 ExchangeRate
-ExchangeRate is a .NET Core web application that provides real-time and historical exchange rate data through an interactive dashboard.
-The project is designed to demonstrate financial data visualization using modern web technologies, along with a layered architecture and live data streaming.
+ExchangeRate is a .NET Core web application that provides real-time and historical exchange rate data through a modern, responsive dashboard.
+The project showcases financial data visualization and live data streaming using WebSocket and SignalR technologies.

+## 📌 Project Overview
+This application focuses on delivering accurate and up-to-date currency exchange information by integrating both real-time updates and historical data analysis.
+Users can visualize exchange rates dynamically through charts such as line, candlestick, and bubble charts.

+The architecture follows a clean N-layered structure, dividing the system into web, business, and data access layers to improve scalability, testability, and maintainability.

-✨ Features
+## ✨ Features
-📈 Real-time exchange rate updates via WebSocket
+- Real-Time Exchange Rates: Instant updates through WebSocket and SignalR

-📊 Dynamic line, candlestick, and bubble charts using ApexCharts
+- Dynamic Visualizations: Line, candlestick, and bubble charts powered by ApexCharts

-🧱 Layered architecture with clear separation of concerns (N-layered)

-🌐 Clean and responsive UI

-💬 SignalR integration for seamless communication between server and client
+- N-Layered Architecture: Separation of concerns for cleaner and scalable codebase

+- WebSocket Integration: Live data streaming from a financial data provider

+- Responsive UI: Optimized layout for all screen sizes

+- Interactive Dashboard: Users can view and monitor currency trends effectively

-⚙️ Technologies Used
+## ⚙️ Technologies Used
-ASP.NET Core (.NET 7+)
+- ASP.NET Core (.NET 7+)

-C#
+- C#

-WebSocket & SignalR
+- WebSocket & SignalR

+- ApexCharts.js

-HTML, CSS, JavaScript
+- HTML, CSS, JavaScript

-ApexCharts.js

 Visual Studio

-📁 Project Structure
-Web Layer: Frontend views and SignalR hub

-Business Layer: Core logic and WebSocket client management

-Data Layer: Data processing and model definitions
+- Visual Studio